rolldown/rolldown/web/docs/contrib-guide/test.md

 :::info

 - `pnpm test -t aaa bbb` is different from `pnpm test -t "aaa bbb"`.
-The former will run tests that either contains `aaa` or `bbb`, while the latter will run tests with name `resolve alias`.
+The former will run tests that either contains `aaa` or `bbb`, while the latter will run tests, whose name contain `aaa bbb`.

 - For more advanced usage, please refer to https://vitest.dev/guide/filtering.